myhoang/jsonresume-theme-depassementdepile/README.md

 #### Support to extra fields

-With stackowerflow theme it is possible to add:
+With depassementdepile theme it is possible to add:

 - `keywords` to each 'work', 'publication' and 'volunteer' item
 - `summary`to each 'interests' and 'education' item